spookylukey/django-views-the-right-way/source/context-data.rst

 =========================

 Suppose we have some data that we want to use in a template.
-We therefore need to pass that data into the template's “context”.
+We therefore need to pass that data into the template’s “context”.
 It could be anything — a simple value or a list of objects retrieved using the ORM.
 Using :ref:`the-pattern` I described earlier, how do we do that?

-For the sake of argument, we are going to put today's date into the context, with the name ``today``, and I'm going to assume you are writing the home page view for your site.
+For the sake of argument, we are going to put today’s date into the context, with the name ``today``, and I'm going to assume you are writing the home page view for your site.